 How To Keep Mosquitoes Out Of The House

-- Plant mosquito repellent herbs by doors.
+- Plant pots of mosquito repellent herbs for cooking by doors

-- Hang lace curtains at bedroom windows.
+- Hang lace curtains on key windows

 Natural Mosquito Repellents For Camping

 Camping trips can be sabotaged by mosquito bites but simple tent pitching and campfire hacks will repel mosquitos from your campsite.